pratikabhang/DOCVIEW--AI-Document-Analyzer/frontend/README.md

 ## File Structure

-Here is the complete file structure for the **DocuThinker Frontend**.
-The frontend is located under `DocuThinker-AI-App/frontend`:
+Here is the complete file structure for the **DocView Frontend**.
+The frontend is located under `DocView-AI-App/frontend`:

 ```
-DocuThinker-AI-App/
+DocView-AI-App/
 ├── frontend/
 │   ├── public/
 │   │   ├── index.html                # Main HTML template